shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-triton-audio-inventory.md

 ---
-title: Micrsoft Invest - Buying Triton Audio Inventory
+title: Microsoft Invest - Buying Triton Audio Inventory
 description: In this article, you’ll find information on the Triton Audio Ad Exchange, including testing ads and setting up a line item to target audio inventory.
 ---